Continental Innovates with Rancher and Kubernetes

 Serverless computing is a hot topic right now—perhaps even hotter than Docker containers.
 Is that because serverless computing is a replacement for containers?
 Or is it just another popular technology that can be used alongside containers?
 In this post, we will take a look at what you need to know about serverless computing and how it should figure into your IT strategy.

-But first, let’s clear up one point: As you may already know, serverless computing does not mean that there are no servers involved.
-It’s a cloud-based service, and just like everything else in the cloud, it runs on servers.
+As you may already know, serverless computing does not mean that there are no servers involved.
+Serverless is a cloud-based computing service, and just like everything else in the cloud, it runs on servers.

-That said, serverless is called serverless because the service provider handles all of the server-side IT.
-All you need to do is write code and deploy it.
+Serverless is called serverless because the service provider handles all of the server-side IT and operational requirements.
+All you need to do is write code and deploy.
 The serverless computing provider takes care of just about everything else.
 So your experience is serverless, even if the underlying infrastructure is not.

 The key point to keep in mind is that Lambda takes care of provisioning, deploying, and managing the container.
 All you do is provide the code that runs in the container.
 Everything else goes on behind the scenes.

 Does this mean that we now live in a world where software developers and IT teams no longer need to deal directly with containers, or with nuts-and-bolts backend IT at all?
 Will you be able to just write code, toss it to Lambda or a similar service, and let the provider take care of everything else?

 If that sounds too good to be true, it’s for a very good reason—It is too good to be true.
 Serverless computing of the type represented by AWS Lambda can be an extremely valuable resource, and if it isn’t already part of your DevOps toolbox, it probably should be.
 The key word, however, is part.